erenGenji/I.K.A.N/README.md

 ## PCB Documents

-this repo was made with Kicad in mind. do notify to merge!
+this repo was made with Kicad in mind.
+PLEASE MAKE A NEW BRANCH!
+DO NOT USE MAIN UNLESS ALLOWED.

 ## Documentation